scriptin/jmdict-simplified/README.md

 All derived files are distributed under the same license, as the original license requires it.

 Source files of this project (excluding distribution archives containing JSON files) are available under [Creative Commons Attribution-ShareAlike License v4.0](http://creativecommons.org/licenses/by-sa/4.0/).
-See [LICENSE.md](LICENSE.md)
+See [LICENSE.txt](LICENSE.txt)